mbari-org/aipipeline/README.md

 [![MBARI](https://www.mbari.org/wp-content/uploads/2014/11/logo-mbari-3b.png)](http://www.mbari.org)
 [![Python](https://img.shields.io/badge/language-Python-blue.svg)](https://www.python.org/downloads/)

-*aipipeline* is a library for running ai pipelines and monitoring the performance of the pipelines, e.g. accuracy, precision, recall, F1 score.
+*aipipeline* is a library for running AI pipelines and monitoring the performance of the pipelines, e.g. balanced accuracy.
 This may include object detection, clustering, classification, and vector search algorithms.
 It is designed to be used for a number of projects at MBARI that require advanced workflows to process large amounts of images or video.
 After workflows are developed, they may be moved to the project repositories for production use.
-The roadmap includes adding the core functionality of some of the processing components to more broad use in the MBARI AI ecosystem.

-### See the [MBARI Internal AI documentation](https://docs.mbari.org/internal/ai) for more information on the tools and services used in the pipelines.
+### See the [MBARI Internal AI documentation](https://docs.mbari.org/internal/ai) for more information on the tools and services used in the pipelines and what is coming in the core roadmap.

 ---
-Example plots from the t-SNE, confusion matrix and accuracy analysis of examplar data.
+Example plots from the t-SNE, confusion matrix and accuracy analysis of exemplar data.

 ![example tsne plots](docs/imgs/tsne_plot_example.png)
 ![example cm_ac](docs/imgs/cm_ac_example.png)